galacticusmodel/galacticus-docker/README.md

 ## Quick Start

-* Download image from Docker repository:
+* Download Galacticus image from Docker repository:
   * docker pull galacticus/galacticus:source-centos6

+* Start a container from the image:
-docker run --rm --name galacticus -it galacticus:source-centos6 /bin/bash
+ * docker run --rm --name galacticus -it galacticus:source-centos6 /bin/bash

+* Run the model with sample parameters:
-./Galacticus.exe parameters/quickTest.xml
+ * ./Galacticus.exe parameters/quickTest.xml

+* Copy the output file from the Docker container to the local host, using another terminal window:
-from another window: docker cp galacticus:/usr/local/galacticus/galacticus.hdf5 .
+ * docker cp galacticus:/usr/local/galacticus/galacticus.hdf5 .

+* Exit the container, loosing all data inside the container:
-from the docker window: exit
+ * from the docker window:
+  * exit